Capable-alien/CODTECH/Task_2/README.md

 ## Credit Card Fraud Detection with Random Forest

-This project implements a credit card fraud detection model using Random Forest classifiers on the credit card transaction dataset.
+This project implements a credit card fraud detection model using Random Forest classifiers, which is which is a supervised learning algorithm, on the credit card transaction dataset.
 The goal is to identify fraudulent transactions.
+SMOTE (Synthetic Minority Over-sampling Technique) is used to handle class imbalance.

 ## Project Structure